 This book is an attempt to educate readers about the enormous inherent limitations and inefficiencies of the current software approaches

 being used to manage the bill of material (BOM).
 My view of the state of BOM management results from years of working on projects and from seeing companies repeatedly make the same mistakes, costing them in multiple ways.
-Companies may be affected adversely by the common approaches to BOM management in ways such as those listed below:
+Companies may be affected adversely by the conventional approaches to BOM management in ways such as those listed below:

 - Longer product development lead times

-- Lower quality final product
+- The lower quality final product

 - Higher management and coordination costs